 Set the filename of the TURTLE input file.
 If this variable is set, TURTLE file will be used to initiate muons.
 Otherwise the muons would be generated randomly.
-If the end of the TURTLE file is reached (because the user requested to simulate more events than saved in the TURTLE file), the TURTLE file be be rewind to its beginning.
+If the end of the TURTLE file), the TURTLE file be be rewind to its beginning.
 Note that this does not mean that the same events will be simulated after the rewind, because the random seed will be set differently than at the beginning of the simulation.
 The muons initialised at the same position and with the same momentum will have completely different (random) multiple scattering, penetration depths, decay times, decay positron energies and angles, ..., and therefore will be (almost completely) different events not affecting the statistical quality of the simulation.